 As we emerge from a global pandemic that has prompted a rethinking of how we work, with what kinds of technologies and how we value different jobs, many previously well-established ideas about the future of work have become less certain.
 Artificial intelligence (AI) and its impacts on work was a pressing topic before all the change wrought by COVID-19, and has been brought to the fore as much work rapidly digitised under lockdown.

-As part of the BA and UCL project on AI and the Future of Work, we have been holding discussions and interviews to explore how AI may impact work experiences.
+As part of the British Academy and UCL project on AI and the Future of Work, we have been holding discussions and interviews to explore how AI may impact work experiences.
 We have discussed a variety of interdependencies that complicate simple narratives of “upskilling” people for the AI age or “levelling up” particular regions.
 Through our conversation, we developed some ideas for conceptualising the interconnected issues that could be influenced by AI developments in the world of work, and made some suggestions for how to break into the chain of interlinked problems we face.

 What work does AI impact?

 While it seems that many human manual and caring abilities are unlikely to be performed by AI any time soon, this technology has been predicted to impact a wide range of professions and services such as health, social care, education, and the criminal justice system.
 But in many of these cases, AI will more likely offer “augmented intelligence” for professionals to work with, rather than replacing them.